Mediocrity is like quicksand – the more we move around in it, the more it absorbs us.

 There are limitations – we can’t create brand loyalty in every market out there – but these limitations should be pushed to their absolute brink to give us the widest audience range possible.

 There is a huge difference between rebranding to avoid stagnation vs. rebranding out of fatigue, monotony or indifference.
 Make sure you’re doing it for the right reasons.

 Sometimes, a brand can get into a rut.
-Team members lose enthusiasm, target markets interest wanes and things begin to stagnate.
+Team members lose enthusiasm, audience interest wanes and things begin to stagnate.
 A big change at this point can reinvigorate your brand and break you free from the mundane.

-With an effective rebranding, there can be new, exciting energy that shines through in campaigns and projects.
+With an effective rebranding, there are new, exciting vibes of energy that shine through in campaigns and projects.
 This makes a huge difference for a brand’s overall outlook.